Mathematics at Park High School

 - Math Lab

-This course is designed to give students who would struggle in a mathematics class the support they need to be successful.
-Each student will be required to own a scientific calculator. - Algebra 1
+This course is designed to give students who would struggle in a faster paced Math class the support they need to be successful.
+Each student will be required to own a scientific calculator.
+This course is a Math electivve and does not count towards the 3 credits. - Algebra 1

-Algebra is a first year high school course in college preparatory mathematics.
-Topics include using variables to write and manipulate mathematical expressions, equations, formulas and functions to solve problems.
+Algebra 1 is a first year high school course in college preparatory mathematics.
+Topics include using variables to write and manipulate mathematical expressions, equations, formulas and functions to solve problems, as well as some topics from Geometry.
 Each student will be required to own a scientific calculator. - Pre-AP Algebra 1

 This course deals with properties of plane and solid figures.
 It helps to develop logical thinking processes, and the precise use of language.
 The student taking this course would normally not be planning to take high school calculus.
-Each student will be required to own a scientific calculator. - CP Geometry
+The normal sequence would be to take Algebra 2 (2440) after this course.
+Each student will be required to own a scientific calculator. - Pre-AP Geometry

 This course deals with intermediate topics in Algebra and an introduction to Trigonometry.
 The student taking this course would normally not be planning to take high school calculus.
 Each student will be required to own a scientific calculator. - Algebra 2 - Trigonometry

 This college preparatory course deals with intermediate topics in Algebra and provides a foundation in Trigonometry.
-Each student will be required to own a scientific calculator but a graphing calculator. - Math Studies
+Students may take Pre-AP Geometry and Algebra 2-Trig concurrently with department head approval.
+Each student will be required to own a scientific calculator but a graphing calculator is highly recommended. - Math Studies

 This course is recommended for students who are planning on a course of study geared towards the liberal arts.
-It concentrates on math that can be applied to real world situations at home, work, and leisure, and includes projects involving a math investigation, research, evaluation, analysis, and written work.
+It concentrates on math that can be applied to real world situations at home, work, and leisure, and includes a project involving a math investigation, research, evaluation, analysis, and written work.
 Math topics include algebra, logic, probability, statistics, geometry, trigonometry, calculus, and financial math.
-A graphing calculator is required. - AP Pre-Calculus
+A graphing calculator is strongly recommended. - Applied Technical Math 1

 In this course, students learn how information is gathered, organized and analyzed by the use of statistical methods.
-Students will learn to decipher statistical information.
-Each student will be required to own a scientific calculator with 2-variable statistical functions or a graphing calculator. - AP Statistics
+All probability and statistics topics from the RUSD standards are covered extensively in this course.
+Each student will be required to own a scientific calculator with 2-variable statistical functions. - AP Pre-Calculus

-This course covers all of the topics required by the College Board for AP Statistics, which encompasses the following themes: exploratory analysis, planning and conducting a study, probability, and statistical inference.
-College credit may be earned based on the AP Statistics exam.
+This course covers all of the topics of Statistics, as well as all of the topics required by the College Board for AP Statistics, which encompasses the following themes: exploratory analysis, planning and conducting a study, probability, and statistical inference.
 Computers and graphing calculators will be used extensively.
 Each student will be required to own a computer storage device and a graphing calculator with statistical functions. - AP Calculus AB

 This full-year course is equivalent to the first semester of college calculus.
 All of the topics required by the College Board for AP Calculus are covered.
 Each student will be required to own a graphing calculator.